My Father, But Never My Dad.

 I would assume my father had some kind of visitation rights after the divorce.
 The three of us would drive up north on Yonge Street for about an hour or so before we got to our grandparent's house on Aurora Heights Drive.
 There are four things about each one of those trips I will never forget.

-The first one was my father was always smoking.
-Both my brother and I always reeked of cigarette smoke by the time he dropped us off back home at night.
+The first one was my father was always smoking and both my brother and I always reeked of cigarette smoke by the time he dropped us off back home at night.

 Two, was Bond Lake in Oak Ridges just before Aurora.
-On each drive my father told us that the lake was bottomless.
-He told us that many years ago a fire truck had gone into the lake and was never found.
-Back then before all the urban sprawl, the drive up Yonge Street was nothing like it is today.
-There was forested green space and farms in between the little towns.
-Yonge Street was nothing but a two lane road back then and there were very few traffic lights.
-I remember Bond Lake freaked me out and I always imagined that the fire truck came out somewhere in China on the other side of the world.
+On each drive my father told us that the lake was bottomless and he told us that many years ago a fire truck had gone into the lake and was never found.
+Back then before all the urban sprawl the drive up Yonge Street was nothing like it is today.
+There was forested green space and farms in between all the little towns.
+Yonge Street was nothing but a two lane road and there were very few traffic lights.
+I remember Bond Lake always freaked me out and I imagined that the fire truck came out somewhere over in China on the other side of the world.

 The fourth memory was just past the cemetery.
-It would be us driving under the very low green CN Bridge after passing the little green sign just before the bridge.
+It would be us driving under a very low green CN bridge after passing a little green sign just before the bridge.
 The sign simply read 'AURORA'.
 I will never forget any of those memories on each of the four maybe five drives up to visit my grandparents with my father.

-I remember always thinking back then that my grandparents were so rich because they had everything we didn’t have.
+I remember always thinking that my grandparents were so rich because they had everything that we didn’t have.
 They had a nice house, a car, a lawnmower and a cat named Mitzy.

 My Uncle Sandy was my father’s youngest brother and he still lived in the house with my grandparents.
 He went to high school and played hockey for the Aurora Tigers.
 My father always told me that someday Sandy was going to play in the NHL.
 My mother had told me that my nanna gave birth to Sandy when she was in her fifties and at the time she had been one of the oldest women to ever give birth in Canada.
 I don't think Sandy was more than three years older than me even though he was my uncle.

-I can only remember one overnight visit with my father.
-He took us away up north one Christmas.
+I can only remember one overnight visit with my father when he took us up north for one Christmas.
 We didn’t celebrate Christmas, but it must have been part of his visitation rights and my mother had no choice in the matter.
 Because if she did there was absolutely no way she would be letting us celebrate a pagan holiday like Christmas.
 It would be my one and only Christmas that I can ever remember celebrating during all of my childhood.

-Anyways, he takes both of us up to some little house in Orillia where another single mother and her two sons lived.
-I remember the house was more like a cabin, it was on a lake and there were snowmobilers zipping across on the frozen water.
+Anyways, he takes both of us up to some little house in the Orillia area where another single mother and her two sons lived.
+I remember the house was more like a cabin and it was on a lake.
+There were lots of snowmobiles zipping across on the frozen water.
 I still have no idea who those three people were, but I can only assume it was my father’s new girlfriend and her two kids.

 The two kids were the same ages as my brother and me and we all seemed to get along.
 My father kept telling us that Santa was coming to bring us presents that night while we were sleeping.
 My brother and I shared a bed and he fell asleep right away.
 I heard some tapping sounds and I got out of bed to see what they were.
 The cabin didn’t have any proper doors with doorknobs in any of the rooms.
-All the rooms had thin folding panel doors.
-The door in our bedroom was not completely closed and I peeked through the tiny crack.
-I saw my father, cigarette dangling from his mouth building a toy tractor in the kitchen.
+All the rooms had thin folding panel doors and the door in our bedroom was not completely closed so I peeked through the tiny crack.
+I saw my father cigarette dangling from his mouth building a toy tractor in the kitchen.
 It would be the same toy tractor left under the tree for my brother the next morning by Santa Clause himself.

 On Christmas morning all four of us kids got identical rapid fire toy machine guns with flashing lights and sounds.
 We played with them all day, shooting and killing each other over and over.
-It would be the only day my brother and I would get to play with them.
-That night after getting back home our mother immediately threw the two toy guns in our apartment incinerator.
-She then told us we were forbidden to play with toy guns ever again.
+It would be the only day my brother and I would get to play with them because that night after getting back home our mother immediately threw our two toy guns into our apartment incinerator.
+She then told us that we were forbidden to play with toy guns ever again.

-The last time my father would have anything to do with my brother or me was the afternoon he took us to the circus at Maple Leaf Gardens.
+The last time my father would have anything to do with my brother or me was the one afternoon he took us to the circus at Maple Leaf Gardens.
 I was probably about twelve years old.
-That evening after my father took us back home, he would walk out of our lives once again.
+That evening after my father had taken us back home he would walk out of our lives once again.
 And this time it would be for good.

 This is what I remember about that day.

-It was dark inside the Gardens and the show was about to start when we got to our seats.
+It was dark inside the Gardens and the show was just about to start when we got to our seats.
 My father was sitting between my brother and me and within minutes the national anthem began playing so everyone naturally stood up.
 Everyone that is except for my brother and me.
-I can't imagine how embarrassing it must have been for my father to have his two sons disrespecting our flag and country.
-My brother and I remained seated for the whole anthem.
+I can't imagine how embarrassing it must have been for my father to have his two sons disrespecting our flag and country, but my brother and I remained seated for the whole anthem.
 We refused to stand for Oh Canada.

 Why?